 Desperate hope and desperate fear often seem closer to the center of such events than balanced judgment and measured insight.
 The central events of our time are not less effectively forgotten by those committed to a belief in an unavoidable doom, than by those who have given themselves up to reckless optimism.

-Maria Popova, who runs the famous blog Brain Pickings, has always fascinated by women of genius.
+Maria Popova, who runs the famous literary blog The Marginalian, has always fascinated by women of genius.
 She has written a number of paeans to Hannah Arendt and her work.

 One of those is: